 Priest shot dead in southern Mexico after leaving Sunday service

-Colleagues remember Marcelo Perez as outspoken champion of Indigenous, labour rights in Mexican state of Chiapas.
+Community remembers Marcelo Perez as outspoken champion of Indigenous, labour rights in Mexican state of Chiapas.

 A priest known for his activism in defence of Indigenous and labour rights in Mexico has been killed after leaving church services, local authorities said.